SimLi1333/vidra/docs/docs/guides/infrahub.md

                   number: port
 ```

-## Example ìnfrahub.yaml`
+## Example `.infrahub.yml`
-This is an example of how to the final artifact definition for the `Webserver` resource looks like.
+This is an example of how the final artifact definition for the `Webserver` resource looks.
 It defines the artifact name, parameters, content type, targets, and transformation function.

 ```yaml
 queries:
   - name: GetWebserver
     file_path: "GraphQL/GetWebserver.gql"